 Once you have a list of preferred schools, you should apply for your child's place.

 Before submitting your application, it's important to read the school's admissions criteria.
 Different schools have different criteria.

-If the school you're interested in is popular, the admissions criteria will help you understand how the school fills their school places.
+If the school you're interested in is popular, the admissions criteria will help you understand how the school fills its school places.

 Closing dates for school applications

 Applications for school places close on certain dates.
-You should send your application form in plenty of time.
+You should complete your application in plenty of time.

 When you’ll find out the results